Haalmalki03/Documentation/documentation.md

    -   **Solution:** Check your internet connection and try restarting iBlog.
 - **Issue:** Unable to access collaboration features. :white_check_mark:
-  - **Solution:** Verify your account settings and ensure you have the necessary permissions.
+  - **Solution:** Verify your account settings and ensure you have the necessary permissions. :white_check_mark:
  - **Issue:** Unable to install iBlog on Windows.
    - **Solution:** Ensure you have administrator privileges, and try running the installer in compatibility. :white_check_mark:
   - **Issue:** iBlog app crashes on launch.